LataPokhrelBidary/Docker-Kubernetes/README.md

                       	--nodes-max=4 \
                       	--managed

 4) Resource created: above command will create following resources.
 		• VPC and public and private subnets
 		• EC2 & Autoscaling group
 		• CloudFormation stack
 		• EKS cluster and node group

 The cluster will have 2 worker nodes of t3.medium EC2 instance and will be placed in public subnet by default.

 5) Kubeconfig: Above command also update kubeconfig file in client machine so client machine can connect to the cluster.
 Kubectl looks for a file named config in the 	$HOME/.kube directory. kubeconfig contains information about clusters, users, namespaces, and authentication mechanisms.

 6) Create deployment/service using kubectl
 		a. vi deploy.yaml
 		b. press i to go to insert mode
 		c. paste content from deploy.yaml file
 		d. esc :wq
 		e. $ kubectl apply -f deploy.yaml
 7) Above command will create deployment, replica set, pod, service of type load balancer
 		a. $ kubectl get deploy
 		b. $ kubectl get rs
 		c. $ kubectl get po
 		d. $ kubectl get svc
 		e.
 Get load balancer DNS name and paste in browser to view your application
 8) Delete a cluster: You must delete the service first
 		a.
 Manual way: going to console and delete resources
 		b.
 Using eksctl command
-i.	$ eksctl delete cluster --name mycluster --region us-east-1
+			 $ eksctl delete cluster --name mycluster --region us-east-1